 Difficult or rapid breathing

 Poor weight gain (in infants)

 Cyanosis (skin, lips, and nails appear blue due to lack of oxygen in the blood)

 During a physical exam, the doctor checks for signs of a heart problem such as a heart murmur.
 This is an extra noise caused when blood doesn’t flow smoothly through the heart.
 If a heart problem is suspected, your child will be referred to a pediatric cardiologist.
 This is a doctor who diagnoses and treats heart problems in children.
+Pulmonary stenosis may happen on it's own, or it may be the result of several different problems.
 To check for PS, the following tests may be done:

 Chest x-ray: X-rays are used to take a picture of the heart and lungs.

 Mild or moderate PS usually requires no treatment.
-But regular visits with a cardiologist are needed.
-This is to make sure that narrowing at or near the valve doesn’t worsen over time.
+Regular visits with a cardiologist are typrically recommended.
+This is to make sure that narrowing of the valve doesn’t worsen over time.

 Severe or critical PS requires treatment.
 It’s most often treated with a procedure called balloon valvuloplasty.
 This procedure is described below.
-Heart surgery to repair or replace the valve is also an option.
+Alternatively, open heart surgery to repair or replace the valve is also an option.
 The cardiologist will tell you more about heart surgery if it’s needed.

 Before the procedure: